Niall Lovelock

-Niall Christopher Lovelock is an English footballer who plays as a defender for Keynsham Town.
+Niall Christopher Lovelock is an English footballer who plays as a defender for Eastern Florida State College.

 Career

 Lovelock signed as a scholar for Bristol Rovers in May 2020 having previously played for Bath City.

-On 13 October 2021, Lovelock made his senior debut in an EFL Trophy tie against Chelsea U21s when he unfortunately equalised for the opposition, turning the ball into his own net as the academy side defeated Lovelock's side 2–1.
+On 13 October 2021, Lovelock made his senior debut in an EFL Trophy tie against Chelsea U21s when he equalised for the opposition, turning the ball into his own net as the academy side defeated Lovelock's side 2–1.

 In November 2021, Lovelock joined Cirencester Town on loan.

 Following his release from Bristol Rovers at the end of the 2021–22 season, Lovelock joined Larkhall Athletic, joining Keynsham Town in October.
 In March 2023, Lovelock agreed to join Eastern Florida State College at the end of the season on a scholarship.